noseka1/multicluster-management-rhacm-argocd/README.md

-# Managing mupltiple OpenShift/Kubernetes clusters using RHACM and Argo CD
+# Managing multiple OpenShift/Kubernetes clusters using RHACM and Argo CD

 Deploy using: